Leaky Gas – How to Find a Gas Leak – BBQ Gas Leak Test

 ♦ When done, rinse with clean water to remove the soap solution.

-♦ Remember to always soapy water leak test the lot every time you re-connect your gas bottle.
+♦ Remember to always soapy water gas leak test the lot every time you re-connect your gas bottle.

 If you find leaky gas, turn off the gas bottle immediately!